-- .1 To protect the water quality of watersheds in the Plan area - .2 Encourage the provision of appropriate, safe infrastructure, balancing demands with environmental impacts and affordability. - .3 Require the provision of appropriate, safe wastewater treatment in order to maintain healthy aquatic and groundwater environments, and to protect humans from water contamination. - .4 Ensure that human activities do not contribute to increased water run-off or soil erosion.
+- .1 To protect the water quality of watersheds in the Plan area - .2 Encourage the provision of appropriate, safe infrastructure, balancing demands with environmental impacts and affordability. - .3 Through zoning, specify the requirements for appropriate, safe wastewater treatment in order to maintain healthy aquatic and groundwater environments, and to protect humans from water contamination. - .4 Ensure that human activities do not contribute to increased water run-off or soil erosion.

 - .1 Direct development to areas that are appropriately serviced or where services are planned. - .2 Encourage servicing partnerships to enhance opportunities for construction and maintenance of water and wastewater systems, allowing existing parcels to tie into new systems where possible. - .3 Regardless of the level or type of treatment, the discharge of liquid waste (human, agricultural, industrial) into waterbodies within the Plan area is unacceptable.
-In the event that a sewer system is available, properties within the service area will be required to connect to the system. - .4 New developments should be restricted to a minimum of 1 hectare parcels if on-site systems are to be used.

-.5 The CSRD shall:

-- a.
+If a sewer system becomes available, properties within the service area will be required to connect to the system. - .4 Servicing will be regulated by the Zoning Bylaw.
+Connection to a community sewer system shall generally be required for: - a. newly created parcels that are smaller than 1 ha; - b. new residential development with a density greater than 2 units/ha; and, - c. new resort or commercial development with more than 4 sleeping units/ha. - .5 The servicing requirements of the Zoning Bylaw may need to be varied in cases where smaller sewerage systems regulated under the Public Health Act are proposed.
+Prior to the issuance of a development variance permit, a qualified professional will be expected to conduct a hydrogeological study to ensure that groundwater is not compromised by the proposed sewerage system. - .6 The CSRD shall: - a.
 Implement the Liquid Waste Management Plan (LWMP); - b.
-Assume control over private community sewage systems if the proper circumstances exist, and if there is support to do so from residents and the Provincial government, the users will fund the cost of operating and maintaining the system: - c.
-Investigate opportunities for one or more marine pump-out(s) to a land-based discharge system located away from the residential areas of Shuswap and Mara Lakes. - d.
-Request the Interior Health Authority to prohibit any further use of dry wells for liquid waste management, and recommend that the Interior Health Authority continue to work with property owners towards replacement of these existing dry wells and failing septic systems as appropriate; - e.
-Work to enhance environmental awareness and promote activities that protect the water quality and natural aquatic habitat; - f.
+Assume control over private community sewage systems if the proper circumstances exist, and if there is support to do so from residents and the Provincial government, the users will fund the cost of operating and maintaining the system;

+- c.
+Investigate opportunities for one or more marine pump-out(s) to a land-based discharge system located away from the residential areas of Shuswap and Mara Lakes. - Work to enhance environmental awareness and promote activities that protect the water quality and natural aquatic habitat; - e.
 Use the full range of planning tools and regulatory measures to protect the watershed and water quality of lakes on the Plan area.
-These include zoning bylaws, development permits, building regulation, and, potentially, covenants; and, - g.
+These include zoning bylaws, development permits, building regulation, and, potentially, covenants; and, - f.
 Work with federal and provincial ministries and agencies, including the Shuswap Watershed Council, to implement strategies that protect and enhance the quality of the lakes and streams of the Plan area.